-This sub board is the other half of the PAC-S10 I published the recap video of last month.
+This sub board is the other half of the PAC-S10 I published the recap video of last month, for use with the Pioneer LaserActive.
 Half is a bit misleading; I think there’s less caps on this portion overall but they have to be mounted rather carefully to clear the main board when fully assembled.
 I’m replacing the caps on this unit with radial leads rather than SMD components.

 The lead wire running from the cap on top is present because I lifted one of the pads when I was (carefully) removing the old caps with needle-nose pliers.
 Note that yanking them off is most technically not the proper technique…but it’s fast, works most of the time, and only requires the pliers.